MR

 3. Identity Theft

-Identity theft endorsements protect you if a third party steals your personal information and uses it to commit a crime.
-Your insurance provider can help compensate the funds for recovery or any incurred financial loss.
+Identity theft endorsements provide security if a third party unlawfully acquires and exploits your personal information for criminal activities.
+Your insurance provider can offer assistance in recovering lost funds and compensating for any financial losses incurred.

 4. Additional Contents